 causes of rashes under the breasts

-Cracked skin can occur pain anywhere on the body where skin rubs against skin, such as between the thighs on the underside of the belly, and the armpit.
-A warm, moist environment also enhances infection by either yeast, fungus, or bacteria, make causes swelling, sores, and blisters.
+Cracked skin can cause pain anywhere on the body where skin rubs against skin, such as between the thighs on the underside of the belly, and the armpit.
+A warm, moist environment also enhances infection by either yeast, fungus, or bacteria, causing swelling, sores, and blisters.

 Different types of rashes under the busts